| US

 cheaper and more effective to use container shipping.

-Jiangmen City bolsters processing and exports of
+Jiangmen City bolsters processing and exports offorest products

 From January to November 2007, the export value of